Our vision is of a future in which our population co-exists in harmony with nature and prospers on a healthy planet, to the benefit of all.

 A growing number of scientists, activists and members of the public are recognising that action to address a global population of 7.7 billion people and growing will help people, the living things around us and the planet we live on.

-That action is simple, positive, and improves people's lives: lifting people out of poverty, providing education, empowering women and girls, providing good modern family planning to all and encouraging smaller families.
+That action is simple, positive, and improves people's lives: lifting people out of poverty, providing education, empowering women and girls, providing good modern family planning to all and promoting the choice to have a smaller family.

-The role of Population Matters is to spread that message, encourage smaller families, and ensure that action to achieve a sustainable population happens.
+The role of Population Matters is to spread that message, encourage smaller families, and ensure that positive, ethical and empowering action to achieve a sustainable population happens.
 That will help to create a just world, in which everyone has a decent standard of life and the opportunities they deserve, and the natural world is healthy and flourishing.